maksimKorzh/http-requests-spoofer/README.md

     via proxy meanwhile spoofing the user agent header.

 # How it works?
-    1. Before making an HTTP request to a desired URL it first treis to download a list of free proxies from https://free-proxy-list.net/ choosing only elite proxies with HTTPS support.
+    1. It first tries to download a list of free proxies from https://free-proxy-list.net/ choosing only elite proxies with HTTPS support before making an HTTP request to a desired URL.

-    2. It tests newly scraped proxies with a 1 sec timeout and if the proxy is alive it gets appended to a list.
+    2. Then it tests newly scraped proxies with a 1 sec timeout and if the proxy is alive it gets appended to a list.

-    3. Finally it randomly picks up a proxy from a list and uses it.
-If proxy fails for some reason your original IP is used instead.
+    3. Finally it randomly picks up a proxy from a list and uses it along with a request to the target URL.
+       If proxy fails for some reason original IP is used instead.

 # How to bypass CAPTCHA (rhetoric question)?
     Try not to fall into one or better buy